Table of Contents

 Approved strings turn green and are moved to the Approved tab.

 Another way to approve strings is to hover your cursor over highlighted strings and hit the checkmark icon.
-This is slower than batch approving strings but might be useful in situations where you have many detected strings but only want to approve a small selection of them from the page.
+This is slower than batch-approving strings but might be helpful when you have many detected strings but only want to approve a small selection of them from the page.

 Handling dynamic content

-Dynamic content such as dates, times, and counters (e.g. # of articles, # of comments, etc.) shouldn’t be translated.
-When approving phrases, you should ignore these types of nontranslatable dynamic content (see the section below on ignoring content).
-Or if you're able to edit the HTML, you can mark page elements as nontranslatable.
+Dynamic content such as dates, times, and counters (e.g., # of articles, # of comments, etc.) shouldn’t be translated.
+When approving phrases, you should ignore these types of non-translatable dynamic content (see the section below on ignoring content).
+Or, if you can edit the HTML, you can mark page elements as non-translatable.

 If you have attributes that Transifex Live does not detect by default, but you still want them to be localized, then the following steps should be followed:

-Please note that if the text in the form is a placeholder that is not automatically detected by Live, after adding this to the above field, it won't be highlighted in the Transifex Live preview.
-However, such strings can be found under the Detected tab so that they can be approved and translated into the project's target languages.
+If the text in the form is a placeholder that Live does not automatically detect after adding it to the above field, it won't be highlighted in the Transifex Live preview.
+However, such strings can be found under the Detected tab so they can be approved and translated into the project's target languages.

 Quickly finding strings